NondairyDig/rootkite/README.md

 - **hide_processes.h** <br />
 This header file contains functions to hide processes, it uses the file ops of /proc to change its iterate_shared to call a filldir function that filters by filenames or pid's in this case, if found the function skips the file. filldir is used to specify the requested layout for directory listing.

+- **linked_list.h** <br />
+This header file contains functions to deal with linked lists, this tool is using the linked list structure to keep track of what objects to hide, each type has a list, better to define ourselves for a simpler implementation then the existing one, the structure provides iterating the nodes at O(n) at most. also providing the ability to insert objects on the fly.

+- **netfilter_kite.h**

+- **utmp.h**

 - **controller.c**: <br />
 This is a user-space program that interacts with the "controller" device created by the rootkit.
 It is used to send commands to the rootkit to hide files and processes.
 It takes a single argument (hide <filename prefix> or hidep <process name>) to specify the action it wants to take.